Overview

 Important

-Run Information Pane
+Review Information Pane

-Status: The status of your current run.
+Status: The status of your current review.

 This is different from a Tag Sync, which syncs your manually reviewed coding with aji’s data visualizations.

-Run By: Who initiated the current run.
+Review By: Who initiated the current review.

-Calibrate: Start another Calibration Run.
+Calibrate: Start a new Calibration Review.

 Borderline – The document shows partial alignment with the Definition.
 Some elements are relevant, but important aspects are missing, unclear, or inconsistent, making the overall rating uncertain.